The Rezort: Plot

 Jack rejoins the others, and they enter the resort.
 After wandering through a security area, they discover the resort has been using a charitable front organization to lure refugees to the island, where they are transformed into zombies.
 Jack is bitten, and Archer kills him.
 As Archer and Melanie hold back zombies, Lewis abandons them.
 Archer tells Melanie to flee to the docks and apparently sacrifices himself.
 Near the control room, Melanie encounters Lewis, who has subsequently been bitten.
 Instead of killing him, she hands him her pistol.
 Melanie is attacked, but Wilton rescues her.
-Melanie accuses her of being worse than the zombies, some of whom break in and ignore Melanie in their zeal to kill Wilton.
+Melanie accuses her of being worse than the zombies; when Wilton attacks her, a nearby zombie horde is alerted, breaks in and kills Wilton.
 Melanie escapes the resort by leaping into the sea as the firebombing begins.
 After being rescued, she reveals the extent of the resort's crimes; Archer – revealed to have also escaped – watches her on television.
 Melanie says that in winning the war, people lost their humanity.
 After Melanie warns of a new zombie war, the news program cuts to a live feed in which zombies are attacking people on a beach.